pmahon628/StarCrawl/README.md

 # StarCrawl
-Star Wars Crawl in CSS
+The Classic Star Wars opening text crawl made using HTML and CSS.

+To run!
+Use this link:  (TBA)